Skip to main content

 Traffic Crashes

-For more information about reporting a traffic crash, please visit the DMV site.
+For more information about reporting a traffic crash or “fender-bender,” please visit the DMV site.

 Note: A police report does not count as filing an accident report with DMV.
 You must also file an accident report with DMV.